david-garcia-garcia/windowscontainers/servercore2022/readme.md

 CMD ["powershell.exe", "-File", "C:\\entrypoint\\entrypoint.ps1" ]
 ```

+**WARNING**: Log monitor is an excellent tool for debugging while setting up your containers, but a terrible companion for production loads.
+The lack of configuration options, plus several bugs that interfere with the container shutdown when timeouts have been expanded make it a dangerous choice for production workloads.
+Find another way of moving your logging information out of the container.

 ## Log rotation

 A unix style logrotation utility is installed https://github.com/theohbrothers/Log-Rotate and runs every day at 3AM.